domRiddle/ASF/Setting-up.md

 - Close ASF-ConfigGenerator.
 - Launch ASF.exe.
 - If you use SteamGuard or 2FA, input tokens in the console once asked, and confirm with enter.
 - ASF should be working.
+Check out console output to see what is happening.

+If you did everything correctly, you should see that ASF is working nicely.
+You can keep using ASF like this, or head over to detailed configuration below to fully understand what ASF offers, together with every configurable option.

 ***